terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 - **Note:** this section is considered out of the scope of this document.
 Since there are multiple options on how to configure the Git repositories and **Multibranch Pipeline** in your Jenkins Master, here we can only provide some guidance that you should keep in mind while completing this step.
 Visit the [Jenkins website](http://jenkins.io) for more information, there are plenty of Jenkins Plugins that could help with the task.
     - You need to configure a **"Multibranch Pipeline"**.
 Note that the `Jenkinsfile` and `tf-wrapper.sh` files use the `$BRANCH_NAME` environment variable. **the `$BRANCH_NAME` variable is only available in Jenkins' Multibranch Pipelines**.

+- **Jenkinsfile:** A [Jenkinsfile](../build/Jenkinsfile) has been included which closely aligns with the Cloud Build pipeline.
+Additionally, the stage `TF wait for approval` which lets you confirm via Jenkins UI before proceeding with `terraform apply` has been disabled by default.
+It can be enabled by un-commenting that stage in the file.

+1. Create Multibranch pipelines for your new repos (`YOUR_NEW_REPO-1-org, YOUR_NEW_REPO-2-environments, YOUR_NEW_REPO-3-networks, YOUR_NEW_REPO-4-projects`).
+    - **DO NOT configure an automatic pipeline for your `YOUR_NEW_REPO-0-bootstrap` repository**

 1. In your Jenkins Master Web UI, **create Multibranch Pipelines only for the following repositories:**
     ```
     YOUR_NEW_REPO-1-org